The gluteus maximus, our big butt muscle, is used and abused in every possible way.

 Walking up an incline or a flight of stairs also engages the gluteus maximus in a way that serves us well.

 What doesn’t do us a whole lot of good is engaging the gluteus maximus when it doesn’t need to be turned on.
-And another aspect of improper use of the gluteus maximus is engaging it too much when it should be turned out.
+Another aspect of improper use of the gluteus maximus is engaging it too much when it should be turned out.

 If you are standing well, your bones hold you up for the most part and most of your muscles are free to relax because of the positive support and weight transfer happening through your bones.

-If you are standing poorly, which is almost everyone I meet, it is likely that your thighs are forward of your hips which takes the bones out of alignment and turns on gluteus maximus to help hold us up.
+If you are standing poorly, which is almost everyone I meet, your thighs are likely forward of your hips, taking the bones out of alignment and turning on the gluteus maximus to help hold us up.

 This is a major bummer for this essential muscle.
-And this type of overuse actually affects the muscles of the pelvis underlying the gluteus maximus—piriformis, and the other two gluteal muscles, medius and minimus.
+This type of overuse actually affects the muscles of the pelvis underlying the gluteus maximus—piriformis, and the other two gluteal muscles, medius, and minimus.

 As a yoga teacher, I teach a lot of bridge poses.
 A lot.
 They have so much to offer in terms of both strength and awareness building.